cbonoz/test-your-trivia/README.md

 * Many Alexa quiz games exist but generally have:
 1. A fixed number of questions.
 2. Limited set of categories, or sometimes just one category, and don't leverage a dynamic question API.
-3. Don't give you control over the quiz category.
+3. Doesn't give you the control over the quiz subject.
-4. Can be too long.
-5. Not open source.
+4. Not open source.

 ### How to use